SAP-samples/teched2022-DT260/exercises/ex1/README.md

 ## Summary

-You now learned how to find solution best practices processes of SAP S/4HANA, get an overview of innovations and new Fiori apps.
+You now learned how to find solution best practices processes of SAP S/4HANA Cloud, get an overview of innovations and new Fiori apps.
 In the next exercise you'll analyze how the process **actually** runs in your SAP S/4HANA Cloud system.

 *Note: The content in the Teched exercise tenants was reduced to a subset and  shows a preview version.
 Today you can already find similar content in the [SAP Best Practices Explorer](https://rapid.sap.com)*